Optifast Review - 13 Things You Need to Know

 What Does Optifast Do?

 The Optifast weight management system may help people lose weight in a short period.
-Programs geared toward different age ranges are available and programs created specifically for people undergoing some weight loss treatments.
-Dieters on any one of the Optifast programs are required to consume primarily Optifast products during the diet’s main phase, which may last over six weeks.
+Different age ranges are available and programs created specifically for people undergoing some weight loss treatments.
+Dieters on any one of the Optifast programs must consume primarily Optifast products during the diet’s main phase, which may last over six weeks.

 The three Optifast phases include: